Skip to Content

 Wat Chai Wattanaram

-Our second temple of the day was Wat Chai Wattanaram, located just SW of the island.
+Our second temple of our first day in Ayutthaya with kids was Wat Chai Wattanaram, located just SW of the island.
 Built in 1630 by King Prasat Thong in memory of his mother, the temple was built in the Khmer style, which was popular at the time.

 Afterwards, we went to the Ayutthaya night market on Bang Lan for dinner, but it was a little too busy, a little too exotic and nowhere to sit.
 There was some stuff the kids may have eaten, but this is a local’s night market, so there was a lot of exotic stuff on offer.